Categories

 Frequently asked questions about the American Board of Surgery (ABS), ABS examinations, ABS programs, and ABS processes.

-The American Board of Surgery is an independent, nonprofit organization founded in 1937 to assess the qualifications of individuals in the field of surgery, and is one of the 24 member boards of the American Board of Medical Specialties (ABMS).
-The ABS offers primary board certification in surgery (general surgery) and vascular surgery, and secondary certification in several related specialties.
+The American Board of Surgery is an independent, nonprofit organization founded in 1937 to assess the qualifications of individuals in the field of surgery.
+It is one of the 24 member boards of the American Board of Medical Specialties (ABMS) and offers primary board certification in surgery (general surgery) and vascular surgery, and secondary certification in several related specialties.
 Approximately 34,000 surgeons are currently board certified by the ABS.

-We are completely separate and distinct organizations.
-We have been based in Philadelphia since our founding in 1937, while the ACS is based in Chicago.
+The ABS and the ACS are completely separate and distinct organizations.
+The ABS has been based in Philadelphia since its founding in 1937, while the ACS is based in Chicago.

 We do not.
-We believe credentialing decisions are best made by locally constituted bodies and should be based on an individual’s extent of training, depth of experience, patient outcomes relative to peers, and certification status.
+The ABS believes credentialing decisions are best made by locally constituted bodies and should be based on an individual’s extent of training, depth of experience, patient outcomes relative to peers, and certification status.

 Use of the ABS seal/logo for promotional purposes is not permitted.
 You are welcome, however, to link to the ABS website so patients can learn more about ABS certification and verify their surgeon’s certification status.

-Please send your information in writing to the ABS addressed to Jo Buyske, M.D., President and Chief Executive Officer.
-Please include copies or examples in which the surgeon misrepresented him- or herself, such as magazine ads, letterhead, website printouts, etc. Generally no action can be taken based on verbal misrepresentations, only on those where printed misrepresentations are present.
+Please send your information in writing (mail or email) to the ABS addressed to the ABS President and Chief Executive Officer.
+Please include copies or examples in which the surgeon misrepresented themself, such as magazine ads, letterhead, website printouts, etc. Generally, no action can be taken based on verbal misrepresentations, only on those where printed misrepresentations are present.

 The ABS will issue only one certificate per diplomate; we do not provide multiple copies.
 If your original certificate has been destroyed or lost, you may request a replacement by sending a notarized letter to the ABS office stating the reason for the replacement along with a check for $150.
 The replacement certificate will have a disclaimer at the bottom stating “Reissued in lieu of original certificate” and will have the signatures of the current ABS officers.
 Replacements typically take six to eight weeks.
 If you need written verification of your certification status in the interim, please go to Check a Certification.

-Application materials must be submitted online via the ABS website by close of business day on the exam’s application deadline.
+Application materials must be submitted online via the applicant’s ABS portal by 11:59 p.m.
+ET on the exam’s application deadline.
 All applicants are responsible for monitoring their application status via their portal.

 To avoid the late application fee, the following items must be submitted via the ABS website by close of business day on the exam’s application deadline: (1) application form ; (2) operative report; (3) Digital Signature; and (4) application fee.
 Note: The total application fee required is based on when you submitted all required materials via the ABS website.